 Alphabet Inc.’s YouTube announced a sum of more than $ 100 million on Tuesday to pay content creators with the aim of bringing new creators to court, who make hit videos on their new short-form video feature Shorts .

-The fund will launch in the coming months
+The fund will launch in the coming months and will pay creators this year and in 2022, YouTube said.

 As an investment the forums are racing to attract young racing makers, who are building big fan followings – and huge earning potential – from filming short comedy skits and dance routines.
 Viral app.